teuton-software/teuton/docs/commands/README.md

 Usage: `teuton readme DIRPATH > README.md`

-This function reads test and config files, and generate Markdown output with guidelines and target descriptions.
+This function reads test and config files, and generate Markdown output with guidelines and target descriptions about the exercise.

-Students will need this information to resolv the proposed problem/exercise into their machines.

-Alias:
-* `teuton r DIRPATH`
-* `teuton -r DIRPATH`
-* `teuton --readme DIRPATH`
+Alias: `teuton r DIRPATH`, `teuton -r DIRPATH`, `teuton --readme DIRPATH`